elixir-ecto/ecto/guides/Associations.md

 With ecto (like every other DB layer) you can associate schemas with other schemas.

-There are three kinds of associations
+There are three kinds of associations:
-- one-to-one,
+- one-to-one
-- one-to-many,and
+- one-to-many
-- many-to-many.
+- many-to-many

 In this tutorial we're going to create a minimal ecto project (similar to the getting started guide),